Building Practitioner Legal Representation and Appearances

 Justin Cotton is one of the preeminent building practitioner legal representatives in Australia, having represented building surveyors, builders and building practitioners for more than 20 years in Victoria, New South Wales, Queensland and the Australian Capital Territory.
 Mr. Cotton has won numerous appeals in circumstances where it has been established that there have been breaches of natural justice and procedural irregularities.

-Kim Lovegrove MSE, RML, FAIB co-authored the leading disciplinary and misconduct book, “Disciplinary Hearings and Advocacy” and is a leading expert in this area of the law, having given many lectures in Australia and New Zealand on the topic of professional misconduct law, building practitioner misconduct and unsatisfactory professional conduct, decision making and advocacy.
-Kim Lovegrove MSE, RML, FAIB is also a previous chairman of the Building Practitioners Board in Victoria and concluded this chair position in 2009.
+Adj Professor Kim Lovegrove MSE, RML, co-authored the leading disciplinary and misconduct book, “Disciplinary Hearings and Advocacy” and is a leading expert in this area of the law, having given many lectures in Australia and New Zealand on the topic of professional misconduct law, building practitioner misconduct and unsatisfactory professional conduct, decision making and advocacy.
+Adj Professor Kim Lovegrove MSE, RML, is also a previous chairman of the Building Practitioners Board in Victoria and concluded this chair position in 2009.